 D1 is enhanced through seminar presentations and discussions, and through written assignments.
 In the case of language modules, they are developed through communicative skills training.
 Skills D2-3 and D6-8 are practised through seminar preparation and presentation.
 D3 and D6-8 are further developed through written assignments and research-based modules.
 D4 is developed through team presentations and projects (including the Year Abroad Work Placement Report).
-D5 is developed initially through communicative language training, and is later enhanced during the student's year abroad.
+D5 is developed initially through communicative language training, and is later enhanced during the student's year abroad (if they choose to do one).
 D8 is further enhanced through the use of IT resources in language teaching and as an organisational tool for certain modules.
 D6 and D8 skills are also developed during induction (see 13 below).
 D9 skills are emphasised in the teaching and assessment of translation and interpreting.

-D1 is assessed by essay, dissertation and unseen written examination, (written communication), while both D1 and D2 are assessed via assessed seminar presentations and oral examinations (oral communication).
+D1 is assessed by essay, dissertation and unseen written examination, (written communication), while both D1 and D2 are assessed via assessed seminar presentations and oral examinations (oral communication) and projects (and also the work placement report).
 D3 and D6-7 are assessed in a number of ways, including written assignments, unseen examinations, assessed seminar preparation and presentation, self-directed language coursework and preparation for language classes.
 D4 is assessed via team presentations and projects (including the Year Abroad Work Placement Report).
 D5 is assessed via the Year Abroad ePortfolio produced during the year abroad.
 D8 is assessed in a number of ways including the preparation of written assignments and seminars.
 D9 is assessed by assessed by essay, presentations and by students' justifying analytically their translation/interpreting decisions in light of context during coursework and/or exams.